 It can significantly decrease inflammation on the skin, and it is used to treat diseases such as fibromyalgia and arthritis, and any other sicknesses that may potentially trigger muscle and joint pains.

 When used on the face, gua sha can give your face a much smoother complexion and more sculpted facial features.

 Gua Sha History/Who invented Gua Sha?

 Gua Sha is a popular Traditional Chinese Medicine practice that was used by ancient Chinese and it is considered one of the oldest healing techniques to have ever existed.
-Aside from being used as clinical practice by licensed acupuncturists and in Chinese-style bodywork, it is also used as folk therapy.
+Aside from being used as a clinical practice by licensed acupuncturists and in Chinese-style bodywork, it is also used as folk therapy.
 Back then, in the Ming Dynasty between 1368 and 1644, gua sha was part of major medical records.
 Even so, the practice is considered to be much older than that, but the first record of gua sha dates back to 700 years ago during the era of the famous Ming Dynasty.

 Based on most historical records, the gua sha technique was present during the Paleolithic Age.
 Whenever people entered into a comma or fell ill, various tools such as stones, coins, hands, or tins, were used to thoroughly massage various parts of their body to help reduce any pains and other side effects of their illnesses.

-In 1974, a famous doctor known as Dr. James Tin Yau So, opened one of the first and most renowned acupuncture schools in the United States.
+In 1974, a famous doctor known as Dr. James Tin Yau So opened one of the first and most renowned acupuncture schools in the United States.
 It was known as the New England School of Acupuncture and it was located in Boston.
-Dr. James is credited with raising awareness of traditional Chinese medicine and bringing acupuncture to the western society.
-According to most of his students, he greatly taught about acupuncture and had a bias for gua sha, and he often told everyone that these two healing techniques could help cure almost all illness.
+Dr. James is credited with raising awareness of traditional Chinese medicine and bringing acupuncture to western society.
+According to most of his students, he greatly taught about acupuncture and had a bias for gua sha, and he often told everyone that these two healing techniques could help cure almost all illnesses.